-This section looks at the proportion of Aboriginal and Torres Strait Islander people who received an Indigenous-specific follow-up service within 12 months of an Indigenous-specific health check.
+This section looks at the proportion of Aboriginal and Torres Strait Islander people who received an Indigenous‑specific follow‑up service in the 12 months following an Indigenous‑specific health check.
 This includes information on:

-Note that because of the 12-month follow-up window, this measure is not available at the time of writing for everyone who received an Indigenous-specific health check in 2019–20.
+Note that because of the 12-month follow‑up window and lag-time in processing some claims, this measure is not available at the time of release for everyone who received an Indigenous‑specific health check in 2020–21.

 See Box 4 for key notes about the method used, including data limitations.